ahmedmustaq/aopoller/README.md

 ### Basic Usage

-[Provide instructions on how to use the application, including any important endpoints or commands.]
+The poller is meant to scrap on ecommerce website for some valuable information without bothering their availability.
+It helps in promotion of the ecommerce websit and their products if they don't have product apis.
+In other words you can convert any website into apis using scraping.

 ### Custom Extractors

 You can define custom extractors in the `custom-extractors.xml` file.
-[Provide more details on how to configure and use custom extractors.]
+Here you can configure the xpath to retreive the html elements to scrap

 ## Contributing